DFFlanders/CloudAppHack/README.md

-# Welcome to #CloudAppHack
+# Welcome to the Cloud Application Hackathon Event Kit (aka a cloud app hack guidebook)

 This repository is a collection of everything you will need to run a cloud app hackathon which upholds the values of an open community.
-In this repository you will find the follow guides for running an open cloud app hackathon:
+In this repository you will find the follow guides for running a hackathon:

  - [x] Brochure (overview) of running a 'Cloud Application Hackathon'
  - [x] Event Volonteer Roles (below)